 · to establish a user-friendly interface to enable the public to interact with the data using the 'Social Explorer' system developed by Professor Beveridge at CUNY.

 2012/13 should see a number of outputs emerge from Troubled Geographies, including a co-authored volume, which is contracted to Indiana University Press and which will form part of their 'Spatial Humanities' imprint.
 There will also be an accompanying website with additional cartographic and statistical resources.

 I studied Irish history at University College Dublin and Irish Studies at Liverpool University before qualifying as a History teacher and working in schools in the UK and Japan.
 I undertook the MSc in Geographical Information Systems at the University of Leeds during session 2006-2007 with a particular focus on the interpretation of spatial data for social applications.

-I have just submitted a doctoral thesis at Lancaster University entitled, Repertoires of Violence: The Geography of Political Conflict in Belfast During the Twentieth Century.
+In March 2014 I successfully completed doctoral studies with a thesis entitled, Repertoires of Violence: The Geography of Political Conflict in Belfast During the Twentieth Century.
 Supervised by Professors Ian Gregory and Angus Winchester, the thesis argues that patterns of poltical violence in Belfast during the recent Troubles need to be understood not simply in relation to contemporary socio-economic metrics and boundaries such as peacelines, but also in the context of much longer-term patterns and processes of inter-communal antagonism.
 These patterns have remained remarkably resistent to the passage of time, despite sweeping changes to the social, economic, demographic and built environment of Belfast during the twentieth century.